-These sailors are inventory specialists, kind of like store managers and purchase agents.
+These sailors are inventory specialists, similar to store managers and purchase agents.
 In addition to managing and operating retail and service activities while afloat, they procure and receive stock for the ship's store, and maintain the financial records and accounting systems.
 A big part of their responsibilities involves making sure there are enough items stocked in the ship's store before the ship deploys.

 Ship's servicemen also maintain inventory and procurement databases and act as cash collection agents, to ensure all items are paid for accordingly.
 If you've ever handled a cash register or managed inventory operations, these tasks will come easily to you.

-SHs work in a variety of different environments including offices, ship's stores, barber shops, and laundry plants.
-The work is physical, but the wide range of jobs allows people to learn valuable retailing, marketing and shop management skills that will serve them well in the post-Navy civilian job market.
+SHs work in a variety of different environments, including offices, ship's stores, barbershops, and laundry plants.
+The work is physical, but the wide range of tasks allows people to learn valuable retailing, marketing and shop management skills that will serve them well in the post-Navy civilian job market.

-There will be ample opportunity to travel in this rating.
+There will be ample opportunity to travel on this rating.

 Training and Qualifying as a Ship's Serviceman

-Once you've enlisted, you'll train for the usual seven to nine weeks in boot camp at the Great Lakes Naval Training Center in Illinois.
-Here you'll learn the fundamentals of serving in the Navy: conditioning, marching, weaponry and other related skills.
+Once you've enlisted, you'll train for the usual 7-9 weeks in boot camp at the Great Lakes Naval Training Center in Illinois.
+There, you'll learn the fundamentals of serving in the Navy—conditioning, marching, weaponry and other related skills.

-Next, you'll spend 26 days in A-school training in Meridian, Mississippi to learn the ins and outs of this rating.
-A combined score of 96 on the verbal (VE) and arithmetic reasoning (AR) portions of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+Next, you'll spend 26 days in A-school training in Meridian, Miss., to learn the ins and outs of this rating.
+A combined score of 96 on the verbal (VE) and arithmetic reasoning (AR) portions of the Armed Services Vocational Aptitude Battery (ASVAB) tests is required.

 There's no Department of Defense security clearance required for this job.
-And as with any Navy rating, advancement opportunities will depend on the rating's staffing level; undermanned ratings have more opportunity for promotion than those which are overmanned.
+As with any Navy rating, advancement opportunities will depend on the rating's staffing level; undermanned ratings have more opportunity for promotion than those that are overmanned.

 Sea/Shore Rotation for Ship's Servicemen